JUDY DUNAWAY

 Works for balloons

-- 2011 - on hiatus from balloon performances
+- 2011 and early 2012 - on hiatus from solo balloon performances.

 - 2009 - In New York City: “MATA Interval Series” at Issue Project Room; “Music with a View” series at Flea Theater.